hitomi-nakayama/cmpsc-254-ProtoTurtle/README.md

 Contains the implementation of the accumulator program written in our proposed DSL

 ## pyrtl-accumulator directory
 Contains the PyRTL implementation of the FSM and logic that represents an equivalent accumulator program as the one written in ProtoTurtle as found the prototurtle-accumulator directory.
-This implementation uses pipenv for python versioning.
+This implementation uses pipenv for python version management.

 ## session-types-accumulator directory
 Contains the initial implementation of our accumulator program written in Rust using the session-types library.